 Treatment for Psoriasis and Depression

-Don't ignore any signs of depression.
+Don't ignore any signs of depression or anxiety.
 It can affect your quality of life.
 See your doctor about ways to help you feel better.

-For example, some drugs doctors use to treat psoriasis -- like adalimumab (Humira), etanercept (Enbrel), or ustekinumab (Stelara) -- also can help with symptoms of depression.
+For example, some drugs doctors use to treat psoriasis, like guselkumab (Tremfya) and ixekizumab (Taltz), also can help with symptoms of depression.
 And there's evidence that some antidepressant drugs can help with psoriasis.
-In studies, paroxetine (Paxil) and escitalopram (Lexapro) eased both depression and psoriasis symptoms.
+In studies, escitalopram (Lexapro) and paroxetine (Paxil) eased both depression and psoriasis symptoms.

-A technique called cognitive behavioral therapy (CBT) is another way to manage the feelings psoriasis can bring on.
+A technique called cognitive behavioral therapy (CBT) can be another way to manage the feelings psoriasis can bring on.
 CBT helps you change the negative thoughts that make you depressed.
 And mind-body techniques like meditation also can help you control your negative emotions.